 Within these categories, Kelly is particularly interested in stories on the following topics, themes and story elements:

-Fiction and nonfiction unafraid to center queer and trans identities
+Fiction and nonfiction unafraid to center queer, trans, and nonbinary identities

 Stories celebrating alternative family structures

 Bicultural and biracial stories rooted in a creator's lived experiences (in the vein of Darius the Great is Not Okay and The First Rule of Punk)

 Joyful queer friendship stories and joyful queer romance

 Kelly is on the board of the Association of American Literary Agents (AALA).
 She is also on the AALA's Membership Committee and co-chairs the Diversity, Equity and Inclusion Committee.
 Kelly grew up overseas, primarily in Singapore, and now lives in Southern California.

 Danielle Daniel's middle grade novel-in-verse, REASONS TO LOOK AT THE NIGHT SKY, a story about eleven-year-old Luna, a space enthusiast determined to secure a spot in NASA's summer camp.
 When her home and beloved science classroom undergo significant changes, she must learn to adapt and celebrate new ways of seeing the world around her - including the way she once viewed her beloved night sky.
 Sold to Tundra in an exclusive submission.